Luisa Andreis, Alexander Hinsen, Benedikt Jahnel, Tal Orenshtein, Robert I. A. Patterson, D. R. Michiel Renger, Lorenzo Taggi, Willem van Zuijlen

 from left to right: Wolfgang König, Alexander Wapenhans, Willem van Zuijlen, Christina van de Sand, Renato Soares dos Santos, Michiel Renger, Franziska Flegel, Robert Patterson, Benedikt Jahnel (small picture: Luisa Andreis, missing: Wolfgang Wagner)

-Topics (selection)Some of the main subjects of the Group concern questions about the stress field of localised versus homogenised behaviour of eigenfunctions of random operators, the use of stochastic particle systems as efficient solvers of kinetic equations, questions about connectivity, interference and capacity in spatial models for wireless communication, long-time behaviour of branching processes on gene sequences in random media and condensation and crystallisation phenomena in many-body systems at low temperatures.
+Topics (selection)Some of the main subjects of the group concern questions about the stress field of localised versus homogenised behaviour of eigenfunctions of random operators, the use of stochastic particle systems as efficient solvers of kinetic equations, questions about connectivity, interference and capacity in spatial models for wireless communication, long-time behaviour of branching processes on gene sequences in random media and condensation and crystallisation phenomena in many-body systems at low temperatures.
+In the core topics of the group, the DFG decided in March 2019 to instal the Priority Programme SPP2265 "Random Geometric Systems" running 2020-26; the head of the Group is its coordinator.

-Further activitiesThe Group is also very active in the support of the exchange between mathematicians and the scientifically interested public, for instance by giving talks for school classes or for the public, or by editing books for the scientifically interested community.
+Further activitiesThe group is also very active in the support of the exchange between mathematicians and the scientifically interested public, for instance by giving talks for school classes or for the public, or by editing books for the scientifically interested community.
 A particular highlight was the organisation of the 200th birthday of the Institute's eponym, Karl Weierstraß, another one the edition of the book ”Mathematics and Society”.
-Furthermore, the head of the Group is the acting manager of the education centre in mathematics and the sciences INSPIRATA in Leipzig.
+Furthermore, the head of the group was in 2010-2019 the acting manager of the education centre in mathematics and the sciences INSPIRATA in Leipzig.

 - Partial Differential Equations